OTHER FREQUENTLY ASKED QUESTIONS

 I have changed employers while my I-485 is pending.
 Can I still adjust status?

-If Form I-485 has been pending for a minimum of 180 days (from receipt date) and the new job is in the same or similar occupation, AC21 allows an individual to change jobs to a new employer.
+If your I-140 is approved, your Form I-485 has been pending for a minimum of 180 days (from receipt date), and the new job is in the same or similar occupation, AC21 allows an individual to change jobs to a new employer.